igeligel/personal-site/content/06-02-2018/index.md

 ### Conclusion

-All of the formatters are doing a good job at formatting the code.
-But in my opinion, autopep8 is not really formatting but more or less just trying make your code compliant to pep8.
+All of the formatters are doing a good job of formatting the code.
+But in my opinion, autopep8 is not formatting but more or less just trying to make your code compliant to pep8.
 Still, the code might look bad and does not fulfill the requirement of being an auto formatter.

-Black and yapf both have their own advantages and disadvantages.
+Black and yapf both have their advantages and disadvantages.
 Yapf is highly configurable but I would recommend keeping the settings as little as possible.
 For yapf, the Facebook setting is quite similar to black’s but I think it is really weird that, for example, with the default configuration quotes are not formatted by default.
-Otherwise, it is just personal preference on which configuration to take or which formatter to choose.
+Otherwise, it is just a personal preference on which configuration to take or which formatter to choose.

-For me, personally, I will choose black for future projects since it is close to prettier in its approach.
+I will choose black personally for future projects since it is close to prettier in its approach.
 Yapf might have the bigger backing but I think this will change over time.

 Also, another note: Use one of the auto formatters presented in this article.
 Your development team will save so much time.
 It will be incredible.
-Also, your personal code will look the same throughout different projects and repositories and everyone will be much happier.
+Also, your code will look the same throughout different projects and repositories and everyone will be much happier.
 And remember to not nitpick so much about code style.
 People are opinionated, but here efficiency and less communication are far more important than opinions.

 > Thanks for reading this.
 You rock* 🤘*
 > If you have any feedback or want to add something to this article just comment here.
 You can also follow me on [twitter](https://twitter.com/kevinpeters_) or visit my [personal site](https://www.kevinpeters.net/) to stay up-to-date with my blog articles and many more things.